List of A Song of Ice and Fire characters: Ramsay Bolton

 Ramsay Snow is the bastard son of Lord Roose Bolton, later legitimized as Ramsay Bolton.
 He is known as the Bastard of Bolton or the Bastard of the Dreadfort.
 Ramsay is vicious, ruthless, psychopathic, sadistic, opportunistic, unpredictable, and fearless.
 He takes great pleasure and pride in torturing others and enthusiastically practices the Bolton custom of flaying their enemies.
 Roose suspects that Ramsay murdered Roose's legitimate heir and expects that Ramsay will kill all of Roose's future children.
 He is described as ugly, with blotchy skin and dry, dark hair.

 Rickard Karstark

 Rickard Karstark is the Lord of Karhold and one of the main Stark vassals.
-During the Battle of the Whispering Wood Jaime Lannister kills two of his sons, who were guarding Robb Stark.
-Rickard's surviving son Harrion Karstark is later killed by the Lannisters.
+During the Battle of the Whispering Wood, Jaime Lannister kills two of his sons, who were guarding Robb Stark.
 When Catelyn helps Jaime escape in an attempt to recover her daughters, Rickard murders two of Jaime's cousins and has his army desert Robb to search the Riverlands for Jaime, offering his daughter Alys Karstark to whoever brings him the Kingslayer.
 Due to this Robb executes Rickard personally.